atweiden/finn/doc/Syntax.md

     ```

 In the above Sectional Code Blocks, `Name` is the Sectional Code Block
-Header Name. `content` is the Sectional Code Block Content.
-The Sectional
+Name. `content` is the Sectional Code Block Content.
+The Sectional Code
-Code Block Delimiters would be the triple dashes or triple backticks.
+Block Delimiters would be the triple dashes or triple backticks.

 The above Sectional Code Blocks would be privately scoped, i.e. they
 can't be modified or referenced from any other Finn source file.
 They